OpenNewsLabs/field-guide-security-training-newsroom/drafts/Chapter02-06-Passwords.md

     > \
     > Sign-in With Google is totally secure and fine, but be very
     > careful about what other access you grant apps that are using
     > Google Sign-In.
-Don’t just “click okay” and accept whatever access
+Don’t just "click okay" and accept whatever access
     > they are asking for.
 (Note: there’s a whole workshop on working
     > with mobile apps in this curriculum.
 It’s worth addressing.)

-3. Use the “reset my password by email” link.
+3. Use the "reset my password by email" link.
 It’s very secure (almost
-    > as secure as “sign in with \[google/etc\]”) and as long as you
+    > as secure as "sign in with \[google/etc\]") and as long as you
     > don’t use a weak or reused password to start, it guarantees that
     > no-one will be able to sign in as you later without access to
     > your account.